chipmuenk/pyfda/README.md

 ### The following features are currently implemented:

 * **Filter design**
-    * **Design methods** from scipy.signal: Equiripple, Firwin, Butterworth, Elliptic, Chebychev 1 and Chebychev 2
+    * **Design methods** from scipy.signal: Equiripple, Firwin, Movine Average, Bessel, Butterworth, Elliptic, Chebychev 1 and Chebychev 2
+    * **Second-Order Sections** are used in the filter design when available for more robust filter design and analysis
     * **Remember all specifications** when changing filter design methods
     * **Fine-tune** manually the filter order and corner frequencies calculated by minimum order algorithms
     * **Compare filter designs** for a given set of specifications and different design methods